FuzionDragon/Page_Writer/README.md

 ### TODO

-- Windows and Android support (no plans for Ios or MAC as of writing).
+- Windows support (no plans for Ios or MAC as of writing).

-- Markdown imported and exporter, both file and directory based.
+- Other QoL additions that I am not thinking of.

-- Potentially multiple databases.
+- Potentially multiple databases?

 - Spellchecker?

-- Other QoL additions that I am not thinking of.
+- Markdown imported and exporter, both file and directory based?